After four months in the making and a wonderful collaboration of multiple talents, Kunst 2 was released!

 Logos, Logos, Logos...

-Working simultaneously on logos for a furniture company and a data analytics company.
+Working simultaneously on logos for a furniture company, a data analytics company, and a social enterprise.
 The differences are clear, and require both sides of the brain.
 Definitely feeling challenged to leave my design comfort zone(s).
 Can't wait to share the processes when I can!

 Created this personal/profession site with Adobe Muse.